lgw666/SimpleTimerTaskHandler/README_CH.md

      SimpleTimerTask task = new SimpleTimerTask() {
                  @Override
                  public void run() {
-                   // Do what you whant
+                   // Do what you want
                  }
              };
      ```